jnsagai/advanced-lane-lines-recognition/writeup_template.md

 - Finally, using a set of vertices which surround the lane-lines, I applied a mask to thresholded image to get only the pixels in a region of interest.

-Here's an example of a output for this step:
+Here's an example of an output for this step:

 ![alt text][image3]

 #### 3. Perspective Transform

-The perpective transform is applied by the function `warp_image()`, which is defined in lines 173 through 185 in the file `AdvancedComputerVision.py`.
-This function takes a input image (in this case the masked_edges images from the previous step), the source and the destination points.
+The perspective transform is applied by the function `warp_image()`, which is defined in lines 173 through 185 in the file `AdvancedComputerVision.py`.
+This function takes an input image (in this case the masked_edges images from the previous step), the source and the destination points.
 The source points were hardcoded based on an image with straight lane-lines, where the edges of lanes were used as vertices for the source.
 The destination points are based on the image width and height, considering a couple of offsets (`w_offset` and `h_offset`).
 The values follow below:
 ```python
 src = np.float32([[200,720],
                   [588,450],